MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 - If a Teams client for a United States Calling Plan user doesn't dynamically acquire an emergency address within the United States, then the registered emergency address is used to help screen and route the call.
 However, the call will be screened to determine if an updated address is required before connecting the caller to the appropriate PSAP.

-- In the United States, you must configure the civic address that is part of the emergency locations that are assigned to network identifiers&mdash;and include the associated geo codes.
-For more information, see [Plan and configure dynamic emergency calling](configure-dynamic-emergency-calling.md).
+- **In the United States, you must configure the civic address.**

 **Dynamic location for routing emergency calls is supported in Canada the same as in the United States with the following exception: all emergency calls will be screened nationally before being transferred to the PSAP.**

+For more information, see [Plan and configure dynamic emergency calling](configure-dynamic-emergency-calling.md)

 ### Emergency call routing for Calling Plans